JuliaPy/PythonCall.jl/docs/src/faq.md

 - You probably also need to call `PythonCall.GC.disable()` on the main thread before any threaded block of code.
 Remember to call `PythonCall.GC.enable()` again afterwards.
   (This is because Julia finalizers can be called from any thread.)
+- Julia intentionally causes segmentation faults as part of the GC safepoint mechanism.
+  If unhandled, these segfaults will result in termination of the process.
+To enable signal handling, set `PYTHON_JULIACALL_HANDLE_SIGNALS=yes` before any calls to import juliacall.
+This is equivalent to starting julia with `julia --handle-signals=yes`, the default behavior in Julia.
+  See discussion [here](https://github.com/cjdoris/PythonCall.jl/issues/219#issuecomment-1605087024) for more information.
 - You may still encounter problems.

 Related issues: [#201](https://github.com/cjdoris/PythonCall.jl/issues/201), [#202](https://github.com/cjdoris/PythonCall.jl/issues/202)